patrickjamesmardis/longDistanceLamp/README.md

 ```fish
     npm i three-obj-mtl-loader
 ```
-looking at this package's index.js (node_modules/three-obj-mtl-loader/index.js) file shows the exports at the very bottom. it exports an object with an ```MTLLoader``` property and an ```OBJLoader``` property.
+Looking at this package's index.js (node_modules/three-obj-mtl-loader/index.js) file shows the exports at the very bottom.
+It exports an object with an ```MTLLoader``` property and an ```OBJLoader``` property.
 ```js
     const loaders = require("three-obj-mtl-loader");
     const MTLLoader = loaders.MTLLoader;
     const OBJLoader = loaders.OBJLoader;
 ```
 ### ```getToken()``` | [main.js](web/main.js)
 After requiring all of these packages, I define a ```getToken()```  function to get an OAuth2 access token to authenticate our interactions with the IoT cloud.
-This is detailed in the [Cloud API's npm documentation](https://www.npmjs.com/package/@arduino/arduino-iot-client); however, I struggled with a CORS Access Control error for a while.
-I found [this medium article](https://medium.com/@dtkatz/3-ways-to-fix-the-cors-error-and-how-access-control-allow-origin-works-d97d55946d9) that provides a proxy, cors-anywhere.herokuapp.com, I can send the requests to and get a response without any CORS errors.
-For the sake of convenience and time, I'm going to continue with this proxy; however, when moving on to another iteration of this product, I would want to serve this proxy from my server instead as the cors-anywhere app sets a rate limit.
+This is detailed in the [Cloud API's npm Documentation](https://www.npmjs.com/package/@arduino/arduino-iot-client); however, I struggled with a CORS Access Control error for a while.
+I found [this Medium Article](https://medium.com/@dtkatz/3-ways-to-fix-the-cors-error-and-how-access-control-allow-origin-works-d97d55946d9) that provides a proxy, cors-anywhere.herokuapp.com, to receive requests and send a response without any CORS errors.
+For the sake of convenience and time, I'm going to continue with this proxy; however, when moving on to another iteration of this product, I would want to serve this proxy from my server instead to avoid the cors-anywhere's rate limit.

 ```js
 const getToken = async () => {